sf-wdi-25/notes/week-02-working-with-objects/day-01-iterators/dusk-iterators/README.md

 Let's get back to arrays.

-As we've seen we can traverse an array of elements with a simple for-loop, but this *really* isn't the best approach to accessing and changing a list in Javascript.
+We've already seen that we can traverse an array of elements with a simple for-loop.
+Then we learned about `forEach` and used that instead to iterate over arrays.
+Let's quickly review `forEach`.

-As per usual, Javascript has provided us with quite a few powerful built-in methods that make accessing elements in an array a relative breeze.

-*We will no longer be using the traditional for-loop structure to access and work with the elements within an array.
-Adios!*

 ### array.forEach() ###